Make Economics Fun!

 - Upcoming training sessions:

-- January 15, 2014, Georgia Council on Economic Education, Atlanta, GA.
-Contact Mike Raymer for details.
+- FULL.
+Wednesday, January 15, 2014, Georgia Council on Economic Education, Atlanta, GA.
+Contact Mike Raymer to be placed on a waiting list.

-- February 8, 2014, Stavros Center for Economic Education, Florida State University, Tallahassee, FL.
-Contact Jim Gwartney with questions.
+- Friday, February 7, 2014, Creative Teaching Ideas for Your Basic Economics Course and Saturday, February 8, 2014, Common Sense Economics for Life Multi-Media Course Package Workshop, Stavros Center for Economic Education, Florida State University, Tallahassee, FL.
+Contact Jim Gwartney for workshop details.
+Register here.

-- March 24, 2014, Miami Dade College Center for Economic Education, Miami, FL.
-Contact David Mahon for details.
+- Monday, March 24, 2014, Miami Dade College Center for Economic Education, Miami, FL.
+Contact David Mahon for workshop details.

 - Join the Common Sense Economics Network to receive updates.